 Unlike some towns, Sanders isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sanders are a mix of both white- and blue-collar jobs.
 Overall, Sanders is a town of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Sanders who work in teaching (39.41%), management occupations (14.83%), and office and administrative support (12.29%).

-As is often the case in a small town, Sanders doesn't have a public transportation system that people use for their commute.
+Sanders is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Sanders home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanders residents report their race to be Native American, followed by White.
 Important ancestries of people in Sanders include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.